 Oven The heat of the oven is used symbolically for rapid destruction.

-Pharaoh The title of the Egyptian king, not his personal name.

 Pharisees Name given to a religious school among the Jews, who prided themselves on their superior sanctity of life, devotion to God, and study of the law.
 They have much in common with ritualists, and the name has become a synonym for bigotry and formalism.

 Philistines Descendants of Ham, a warlike people living in the southwest portion of the territory of Israel.
 They should have been dispossessed in Joshua’s time, but remained and were used by God in discipline on His people.
 They were idolaters, and represent the pretension and intrusion of natural man in the things of God.
 It is possible that the term is the origin of the name “Palestine”.